tlevine/wetlands/readme.md

 The program uses a simple message queue (`bucketwheel.py`) running on top of SQLite.
 The queue makes writing the scraper convenient, but it is not threadsafe, just so you know.

+Tables are mapped to Python classes, one class for each type of document.
+This is not done properly with meta classes, so setting this up involves a few hacks.

+Loading and parsing of each particular document is handled

+But *do not run two instances of this in the same environment*;
+that may mess up the data.

+### Size

+I ran this on May 23, 2012 and wound up with with 100 megabytes of pdf downloads and a 268-megabyte database.
+(Those 268 megabytes include two copies of each download plus metadata and several reformatted versions.)
+We won't hit filesystem limits for a while, but the database might start to get slow soon; if we add 300 megabytes to the database each day, we can expect it to reach 100 gigabytes in a year.

+A simple solution would be run the database in RAM (which I have 16 gigabytes of) and split it up into monthly or weekly subsets, which might make backups easier anyway.